jacoborus/directus-lite-sdk/README.md

 ### `fileUrl`

 Get the full path of a file.
-Receives the id of the file, and optionally 2 more arguments, the first is an object containing the `access_token` and custom transformations; the second is an array containing the advanced transformations.
+Receives the id of the file, and optionally 2 more arguments, the first one is an object containing the `access_token` and custom transformations; the second is an array containing the advanced transformations.

 ```js